alvaroassmus/indicinaUrl/README.md

 6. Use each of the API REST as defined in their docs.
 7. Enjoy.

-## Unit and Feature Testing
+## MOCHA Testing

 After you deploy the project you can test the REST API with the following command:

 `npm run test`

+All the tests are located in the <a href="https://github.com/alvaroassmus/indicinaUrl/blob/master/src/test" target="_blank">TESTS</a> folder.

-IMPORTANT: remember to have the server UP ;)
+IMPORTANT: remember to have the server UP and RUNNING ;)

 ## About the developer